 Restaurants, wineries, breweries and distilleries can open their inside dining and tasting services starting June 8.

-- At this time, all of our restaurants, wineries, breweries and distilleries are allowed to fill up to 50% of their inside seating capacity.
+- At this time, our restaurants, wineries, breweries and distilleries are allowed to fill up to 50% of their inside seating capacity.
 Before choosing your destination, call or check their website ahead to see if you can make reservations and to find out more about their specific offerings and changes.
-Several, where possible, now offer outdoor seating so they can accommodate more guests.
+Several establishments, where possible, now offer outdoor seating so they can accommodate more guests.